 No, we aren’t painting a fence.

 Our Geofencing API enables you to create and customize a bounding box to fit your needs.
-This involves reporting, a distinct feature to Geofencing: whenever a geofenced object leaves the bounding box, aka the “fence,” you can generate a report of the object locations whether they’re in the fence or not, or in any other fences that were set up.
+This involves reporting, a distinct feature to Geofencing.
+Whenever a geofenced object leaves the bounding box, aka the “fence,” you can generate a report of the object locations whether they’re in the fence or not, or in any other fences that were set up.
 You can also check if the object entered or exited a fence by storing your object positions in the Location History API and using the Geofencing Transitions feature.

 The item that is moving in and out of its designated boundaries can be anything from a large inanimate asset like a truck, tracked in the interest of theft prevention, to a personal object such as a phone, to… a person.
 Or more accurately, a phone representing the movements of a person in real time.

 Along with all the ghosts, many children and teens will take some of their first unaccompanied ventures around their cities at night in search of treats.

 However, an understandable concern over the idea of constant location updates enters the picture when we start talking about using a child’s phone as an active beacon, potentially available 24/7, 365 days a year.